-- The first primary (or “baby”) tooth usually comes at about 6 months, but it isn’t unusual for teeth to appear as early as 3 months or late as 12 months.
+The first primary (or “baby”) tooth can come as early as 3 months or as late as 12 months

 - Primary teeth give shape to your child’s face, help guide permanent teeth into the right position and are crucial for learning to eat and to speak.
 It’s important to care for them well.

 - Primary teeth have a thinner outer enamel (a thin, hard, white substance that covers the tooth) than permanent teeth.
 This puts them at risk for early childhood tooth decay, which can begin even before the first tooth appears.
 Decay is caused by bacteria and happens more easily if teeth keep coming into contact with sweet liquids—such as formula, milk, juice, and even breast milk (which contains sugar)—and are not cleaned regularly.